nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 - Weak password requirements
 - Lack of access and activity monitoring

-#### Mitigation

-Effectively managing brute-force attacks is probably the easiest type of attack to mitigate.
+__Mitigation__: Effectively managing brute-force attacks is probably the easiest type of attack to mitigate.
 As an example, by using the following tools (or any of their variants), you can develop a more transparent monitoring system that will put you in a better position to handle brute-force attacks at both the network and application level.

 Techniques and tools I use include: